mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 To estimate the causal effect, the minimum information required is as follows:

 a.
-SNPs to exposure effect (exposure can be gene-expression)
+SNPs to exposure effect (exposure can be expression of a gene)

 b.
 SNPs to outcome effect (outcome can be a diseae like Coronary Artery disease)

+For the causal analysis, a. and b.  need to be in one file as described in section 5.1

 c.
-Lastly, optional is LD-matrix of the SNPs (in the SNPs-exposure/outcome data).
-This is optional because, MVMR withoutLD.py has in-built functionality to run the analysis without the user providing this LD-matrix.
-This is not optional, in the case you want to use run MVMR.py as this function allows the user to specify their own LD-matrix for their own toy data.
+Lastly, optional is LD-matrix of the SNPs (SNPs in the SNPs-exposure/outcome data).
+This is optional because, MVMR withoutLD.py has in-built functionality to run the analysis without the user providing this LD-matrix (section 5.1).
+This is not optional, in the case you want to use run MVMR.py as this function allows the user to specify their own LD-matrix for their data (section 5.2).

 # 3. Steps to running the code

-Case 1: If you already have the data in the format containing the SNPs to exposure effects and SNPs to outcome effects.
+Case 1: If you already have the data in the format containing the SNPs to exposure effects and SNPs to outcome effects (Section 5).

    Case 1.1 : If you do not provide an LD-matrix.